khumbulani9/My-react-app/README.md

 ## Credits

-Khumbulani worked on this repository and contributed to the code.
+mduduzi K worked on this repository and contributed to the code.